 - Ask for help!
 Don’t wait until they walk away from the kitchen and start up a long conversation with talkative Uncle Larry.

-- Use disposable plastic cups, utensils, plates and serving platters as much as possible.
+- If you don’t have a dishwasher, use disposable plastic cups, utensils, plates and serving platters.
+Provide a sharpie marker so people can label their drink cups.
 You don’t have to serve dinner on paper plates but, you can serve water, coffee, desserts and appetizers in/on them especially if you have a large crowd to feed.
-Minimize dishes to begin with!
+Minimize dishes as much possible!

 - First, toss leftover food on plates and put away leftover food in containers– someone else can do this.
 Just point them to the cupboard that has the containers.
 If you want to freeze leftovers, do it the next day.